callum-hart/immutable-styles/docs/theBasics.md

 ## Written using JSX

-### Data Structure

-Immutable styles are represented using a [Tree](https://en.wikipedia.org/wiki/Tree_(data_structure)) – the same data structure as HTML – and are written using JSX (like React).
+Immutable styles are represented using a [Tree](https://en.wikipedia.org/wiki/Tree_\(data_structure\)) – the same data structure as HTML – and are written using JSX (like React).
 Here is an immutable style in its simplest form:

 ```jsx
 <h1>